-$^{^{11}}$ Witten (1996), but cf. also (Huggett et al. 2013, $\S 3).$ and a relation, denoted by the infix \leq , defined on C satisfying two conditions: first, \leq induces a partial order on C (i.e., \leq is reflexive, antisymmetric, and transitive); second, C is discrete in that the number of elements of C which are causally 'between' any two points in C is finite.
+Slightly more formally, causal set theory postulates that the fundamental structure is best represented by a causal set C, i.e. an ordered pair $\langle C, \preceq \rangle$ consisting of a set C of elementary 'events' and a relation, denoted by the infix $\preceq$ , defined on C satisfying two conditions: first, $\preceq$ induces a partial order on C (i.e., $\preceq$ is reflexive, antisymmetric, and transitive); second, C is discrete in that the number of elements of C which are causally 'between' any two points in C is finite.
 That the discreteness is stipulated is not in itself a problem, as long as it is ultimately vindicated by the scientific success of the theory.
-Thus, it is a feature of the theory.

 Causal set theory is plagued by two major challenges.
 First, like other discrete relational approaches to quantum gravity, it suffers from what is known as the 'entropy crisis', viz. that the vast majority of basic structures satisfying the above postulate cannot be approximated by, or physically related to, a relativistic spacetime.
 In other words, for most causal sets in causal set theory, no spacetime even remotely resembling ours emerges from it.
 Second, causal set theory as it has been articulated so far is a classical theory-it does not take quantum interference effects into account.
 This is hardly satisfactory when the goal was to produce a quantum theory of gravity.
-The hitherto unfulfilled hope is to kill both birds with one stone: both problems would be solved if only one could formulate additional constraints on the causal sets which exactly pick those causal sets with general-relativistic pendants and simultaneously act as independently justified principles governing an appropriately quantum dynamics.
+The hitherto unfulfilled hope is to kill both birds with one stone: both problems would be solved if only one could formulate additional constraints on the causal sets which exactly pick out those causal sets with general-relativistic pendants and simultaneously act as independently justified principles governing an appropriately quantum dynamics.
 Thus, the goal is to formulate the dynamics in some principled and physically motivated way such that the dynamics will 'drive' the causal sets to those which do in fact approximate a general-relativistic spacetime.